jsdelivrbot/minizinc-web/README.md

 # Deploying to Heroku

-The frontend heroku app is listening to the f-deployment branch of this repo.
-The backend heroku app is listening on b-deployment branch.
-Merge your feature changes to master when code reviews are complete, then merge to f-deployment and b-deployment respectively.
-You can access the *frontend* heroku app at [https://minizinc.herokuapp.com/](https://minizinc.herokuapp.com/).
+The frontend heroku app is listening to the master branch of this repo.
+When you are ready to deploy changes, merge those changes to master and heroku will automatically pick them up.

+You can access the heroku app at [https://minizinc.herokuapp.com/](https://minizinc.herokuapp.com/).